We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 2. It is low in calories

-This means that you can drink a lot of it without having to worry about weight gain.
-It is also nutrient dense, providing lots of nutrients relative to its calorie content.
+This means that you can drink a lot of it without it causing weight gain.
+It is also rich in some nutrients relative to its calorie content.

 However, not all almond milk is the same.
-Homemade almond milk or certain brands might contain a much higher number of calories, depending on how many almonds they contain per cup.
+Homemade almond milk and certain brands might contain a much higher number of calories, depending on how many almonds they contain per cup.

-Additionally, some products contain added sugar, which should be avoided if you are concerned about your waistline.
+Additionally, some products contain added sugar, which people should avoid for the maximum health benefits.

-Bottom Line: Factory-made almond milk may contain even fewer calories than a glass of skim milk.
-However, this might not apply to all brands, so make sure to check the nutrient labels.
+Bottom line: Factory-made almond milk may contain even fewer calories than a glass of skim milk.
+However, this might not apply to all brands, so be sure to check the nutrient labels.

 3. Unsweetened almond milk doesn’t raise blood sugar

-A large part of the almond milk on the market is loaded with added sugar.
+Many almond milks on the market are loaded with added sugar.

-In comparison, low-fat cow’s milk contains 5% carbs, totaling 12 grams in one cup (3).
+In comparison, low fat cow’s milk contains 5% carbs, totaling 12 g in 1 cup (3).

 Almond milk is also high in fat and protein relative to its carb content.
-For this reason, it doesn’t cause a spike in blood sugar levels, making it suitable for diabetics, as well as those who are on a low-carb diet.
+For this reason, it doesn’t cause a spike in blood sugar levels, making it suitable for people with diabetes, as well as those who are following a low carb diet.

-However, make sure to read the ingredient lists and select products that are as pure as possible.
+However, be sure to read the ingredient lists and select products that are as pure as possible.

-Bottom Line: Almond milk is a low-carb beverage, making it a perfect choice for people on a low-carb diet, as well as those who need to keep a check on their blood sugar levels.
+Bottom line: Almond milk is a low carb beverage, making it a perfect choice for people on a low carb diet and those who need to keep a check on their blood sugar levels.

 4. It is dairy-free

-Almond milk contains no cow’s milk or other animal products, making it a great option for vegans and those who are intolerant or allergic to milk.
+Almond milk contains no cow’s milk or other animal products, making it a great option for people following a vegan diet and those who are lactose intolerant or allergic to milk.

 Many people are intolerant to milk sugar (lactose) and unable to completely digest it.
-Undigested lactose passes down to the colon where it is fermented by the resident bacteria, leading to excessive gas, bloating, diarrhea and associated discomfort.
+In these people, undigested lactose passes down to the colon, where it is fermented by the resident bacteria, leading to excessive gas, bloating, diarrhea, and associated discomfort.

 5. Enriched almond milk may strengthen your bones

 Dairy products are the richest dietary source of calcium.
-In contrast, almonds are a poor source.
+In contrast, almonds are a poor source of this nutrient.

-As a result, enriched almond milk is an excellent calcium source for people who don’t consume dairy products, such as vegans or those who are intolerant to lactose or allergic to milk.
+As a result, enriched almond milk is an excellent calcium source for people who don’t consume dairy products, such as vegans and those who are intolerant to lactose or allergic to milk.

-Bottom Line: Almond milk is often enriched with calcium, making it an excellent source.
+Bottom line: Producers often enrich almond milk with calcium, making it an excellent source of the nutrient.
 Regular consumption of enriched almond milk may reduce the risk of osteoporosis among those who don’t consume dairy products.